 Attend an Alaska Heart Gallery Orientation where you will receive information and the foster parent licensing application.
 The Heart Gallery staff will walk you through the process, every step of the way.

 You may also contact The Alaska Center for Resource Families, a non-profit agency providing free support, information and training to assist families considering and pursuing adoption.
-Contact your local office or check out the booklet Paths to Adoption in Alaska.

 HOW LONG DOES ADOPTION TAKE?